-As at 31 March 2022, as far as the Directors are aware, the Company had been notified of the following substantial shareholders' interests or short positions in the shares and underlying shares in the Company (representing 5% or more of the Company's issued share capital) which were recorded in the register maintained by the Company under Section 336 of the SFO:
+As at 31 March 2023, as far as the Directors are aware, the Company had been notified of the following substantial shareholders' interests or short positions in the shares and underlying shares in the Company (representing 5% or more of the Company's issued share capital) which were recorded in the register maintained by the Company under Section 336 of the SFO:

-Name of substantial shareholder Capacity Long/short position Number of Shares Approximate percentage of existing shareholding (Note 2) Renown Future Limited Beneficial owner Long position 88,129,080 37.14% Treasure Isle Global Limited Beneficial owner Long position 25,954,878 (Note 1) 10.94% Li Bohan ("Mr. Li") Interest of a controlled corporation Long position 25,954,878 (Note 1) 10.94% Zhang Jianming ("Mr. Zhang") Interest of a controlled corporation Long position 25,954,878 (Note 1) 10.94% Chan Man Fung Beneficial owner Long position 14,916,042 6.29%
+Name of substantial shareholder Capacity Long/short position Number of Shares Approximate percentage of existing shareholding (Note 3) Renown Future Limited Beneficial owner Long position 88,129,080 37.14% Treasure Isle Global Limited Beneficial owner Long position 25,954,878 (Note 1) 10.94% Li Bohan ("Mr. Li") Interest of a controlled corporation Long position 25,954,878 (Note 1) 10.94% Zhang Jianming ("Mr. Zhang") Interest of a controlled corporation Long position 25,954,878 (Note 1) 10.94% GPIL Beneficial owner Long position 23,600,000 (Note 2) 9.95% RGHL Interest of a controlled corporation Long position 23,600,000 (Note 2) 9.95% DT Capital Limited Beneficial owner Long position 21,500,000 9.06%

-Treasure Isle Global Limited is a company incorporated in the British Virgin Islands and is beneficially owned as to 50% by Mr. Li and 50% by Mr. Zhang.
-Each of Mr. Li and Mr. Zhang is deemed to be interested in the 25,954,878 Shares held by Treasure Isle Global Limited under Part XV of the SFO.

-The percentage of shareholding is calculated on the basis of 237,271,250 shares in the Company in issue as at 31 March 2022.
+- 1. Treasure Isle Global Limited is a company incorporated in the British Virgin Islands and is beneficially owned as to 50% by Mr. Li and 50% by Mr. Zhang.
+Each of Mr. Li and Mr. Zhang is deemed to be interested in the 25,954,878 Shares held by Treasure Isle Global Limited under Part XV of the SFO. - 2.
+GPIL is beneficially owned as to 80% by RGHL. - 3.
+The percentage of shareholding is calculated on the basis of 237,271,250 shares in the Company in issue as at 31 March 2023.

-Save as disclosed above, as far as the Directors are aware, the Company had not been notified by any other persons, and none of the other Directors or chief executive (if any) of the Company, had an interest or short position in the shares or underlying shares of the Company which would fall to be disclosed to the Company under the provisions of the Divisions 2 and 3 of the Part XV of the SFO, or which was recorded in the register required to be kept by the Company pursuant to section 336 of the SFO as at 31 March 2022.
+Save as disclosed above, as far as the Directors are aware, the Company had not been notified by any other persons, and none of the other Directors or chief executive (if any) of the Company, had an interest or short position in the shares or underlying shares of the Company which would fall to be disclosed to the Company under the provisions of the Divisions 2 and 3 of the Part XV of the SFO, or which was recorded in the register required to be kept by the Company pursuant to section 336 of the SFO as at 31 March 2023.